JasonPBennett/BENG183_FinalSubmission/Individual_Contributions/README.md

 # Individual Segments for BENG183 Final Project: Intro to Data Viz.

-<n>Jason - Jason contributed the introduction, conclusion, the Hi-C visualization section</n>
+Jason - Jason contributed the introduction, conclusion, the Hi-C visualization section<br/>
-<n>Charlene - Charlene contributed the Phinch, color choice, graph type considerations</n>
+Charlene - Charlene contributed the Phinch, color choice, graph type considerations<br/>
-Leann - Leann contributed the PCA, Heatmap, circle plot visualizations
+Leann - Leann contributed the PCA, Heatmap, circle plot visualizations<br/><br/>

 All three affirm equal participation and an assertion that our group is awesome : )